HangingBallsack/Notes/INF226_notes.md

 Bugs in deserialization can often lead to *remote code execution*.

 # <font color=red>Security through the software development cycle - 15</font>
+**Software security** is the ability of software to function according to intentions in an **adverserial enviroment**

+*ASSUMPTIONS -> SECURITY MECHANISMS -> SECURITY REQUIREMENTS*

+1. **Identify security requirements** which capture the intetions for the software.
+2. **Make explicit the assumptions** about the enviroment the software will run.
+3. **Design mechanisms** which satisfy the requirements given the assumptions

+## Non-functional requirements

+### Availability
+**Availability** is the proportion of time a system spends in a functional state.

+Causes for downtime:
+- Malicious attacks
+- Software bugs
+- Hardware failure
+- Failure of services
+- Exessive usage (exhaustion of scarse resources: CPU/GPU etc)

+### Capacity
+**Capacity** refers to the maximum number simultaneous of users/transactions.

+### Scalability
+**Scalability** is the ability to increase capacity

+What are the bottle-nexks?

+Running multiple instances:
+- Load balancing (DNS round-robin)
+- Location
+- Secure communication between instances
+- Eventual consistency

+### Performance
+**Performance** is:
+- Responsiveness of the software to users
+- Rate of transaction processing

+Covers both **latency and throughput**

+### Efficiency
+**Efficiency** is the ability to make use of scarse resources such as:
+- Memory / Cache
+- Processing power
+- Storage
+- Network bandwidth
+- Latency

+Increasing software efficiency gives a better performance/hardware requirement

+### Portability
+**Portability** is the ability of the software to run on different systems with little adaptation
+- Language dependent (Assembly vs C vs Java)
+- Portability favours abstractions
+- Documentation

+## Recoverability
+**Recoverability** is the *time to recover from distruptive events*

+### Cohesion
+**Cohesion** is the degree to which parts of a system / module belong together

+Strong cohesion: Each module is **robust** and **reusable**
+Contrast with **coupling**, the interdependency wetween modules

+## Threat model
+- What **threats** can an attack pose (STRIDE)?
+- Which part of the system is likely to be **controlled by an attacker**?
+- what **motivates** an attacker?
+- What **attack vectors** can an attacker use?

+## Logging
+What to log:
+- Authentication events
+- Attempted intrusions
+- Violations of invariants
+- Unusual behaviour
+- Performance statistics

+What not to log:
+- Sensitive information
+- Keys
+- Passwords
+- User data

+## Monitoring
+In order to resond to an ongoing threat four things must happen:
+1. Detection
+2. Logging
+3. Monitoring
+4. Response

+## Securing development and deplayment
+Security is important during development:
+- An attacker who can modify the source code can make his own back-doors
+- How can we trust third pary libraries and APIs?